Speed Flying Lessons

 Get ready to have some serious fun!
 We fly and train every day, year round, so it’s completely up to your schedule.
 No need to wait for a course on specific dates.
 Since every student progresses at a different rate, we go on a day by day training structure instead of a fixed course price.

 Our pricing is simple: Day 1 is $350 and all other days are $250.
-These are very full 8-10 hour days, and include gear, USHPA membership, liability insurance, all site fees, and ATV rides to launch.
+These are very full 8-10 hour days, and include gear, all site fees, and ATV rides to launch.
 Since we do not have set course dates, many of your training days will likely be private lessons.
-Most new pilots will take 5 days to get their sign-off.
+It takes 3-5 days to complete the training.
 Our goal isn’t to keep you in the course as long as possible to make more money.
 We want to see you jump from the nest!

 What to expect in your training: